 There is a range of property options available, with more being built all the time.
-Once newcomers have narrowed down the search of preferred neighbourhoods they should be able to find a property that meets their requirements and fits their budget.
+Once newcomers have narrowed down the search of preferred neighbourhoods, they should be able to find accommodation in Austin that meets their requirements and fits their budget.

 Types of accommodation in Austin

 The type of accommodation an individual or family chooses largely depends on where they intend to live in Austin, among other personal factors.
-Apartments and condos tend to be most suitable for single professionals and young couples who wish to live close to the downtown area.
-The further one moves into the suburbs, the more spacious the properties tend to become.
+Apartments and condos tend to be the most suitable for single professionals and young couples who wish to live close to the downtown area.
+The further one moves into the suburbs, the more spacious the properties are.

 Apartment living is fairly common in areas close to downtown Austin.
-The size of apartments in Austin vary quite dramatically but most are relatively modern.
+The size of apartments in Austin varies quite dramatically, but most are relatively modern.
 Apartments based in newer complexes generally come equipped with additional facilities such as security services and certain common spaces.

-Condos are similar to apartments but with a greater range of communal facilities on site.
-These complexes tend to come equipped with shared families such as gardens, swimming pools, fitness centres and laundry facilities.
-A major advantage of condo living over apartments or individual family homes is that they foster a greater sense of community within the complexes.
+Condos are similar to apartments, but with a greater range of communal facilities on site.
+These complexes usually come equipped with shared facilities such as gardens, swimming pools, fitness centres and laundry facilities.
+A major advantage of condo living over apartments or standalone family homes is that they foster a greater sense of community within the complexes.
 This makes them a great option for newcomers to the city.

-Townhouses are a fairly new development in Austin which combine the independence of single-family residence with the low-maintenance lifestyle of a condo.
-These type of developments can commonly be found in central and eastern parts of Austin as well as the quieter suburbs of the northwest.
+Townhouses are a fairly new development in Austin, which combines the independence of single-family residences with the low-maintenance lifestyle of a condo.
+These types of developments can commonly be found in the central and eastern parts of Austin as well as the quieter suburbs of the northwest.

-The Craftsman Bungalow is unique to the South.
-Dating back to the early/mid-20th century, these homes feature open-plan design with easy flow between the living room, dining room and kitchen and a simple front porch.
-These properties make great family homes.
+The Craftsman bungalow is unique to the South.
+Dating back to the early/mid-20th century, these homes feature an open-plan design with easy flow between the living room, dining room and kitchen and a simple front porch.
+These properties make for great family homes.